 What we do with your information

-Short version: we read your submission, reply to you, keep it on a secure database, and never sell it.
+Short version: we read your submission, reply to you, and keep it on a secure database.
+When your case is ready to move, the on-the-ground filing in Italy is handled by a qualified specialist there, and we share your details with them only after you give us the go-ahead.
+We never sell your information to advertisers or data brokers.
 The longer version is below — written in plain English because you should be able to tell what happens to your family details without a lawyer.

 What we collect